A look at what influences your car insurance premiums as well as what factors you can influence to keep your premium as low as possible.

 Location and security measures: Insurers usually also ask for your postal code so that they can gauge the traffic density of the area you live in – this affects your likelihood of having an accident.
 They might also ask if you live in a gated area, where your car sleeps at night and if it has a tracking device.
 Your answers to these questions will allow them to form an idea of the risk of your car being stolen.

-Type of car insurance you buy: There are a number of bad things that can happen to your car: it can be stolen, damaged or written off.
+Type of car insurance you buy: Several bad things can happen to your car: it can be stolen, damaged or written off.
 The cost of your premium depends on what bad things you want covered.
 There are three main types of car insurance that you can buy.
 Each type varies in level of cover and what you’ll get out if you ever need to claim.

 Comprehensive cover: It costs the most, but offers the most protection Comprehensive cover covers you for loss or damage to your vehicle that is caused by hijacking, theft, hail, storms, fire, lightning, explosions, malicious damage or accidental damage.
 You will also be covered if you are liable to pay for damages from an accident where someone’s property is damaged by your car.
 There are also optional extras (like car hire and credit shortfall cover) that you can add to your comprehensive cover that will affect your monthly premium.